BasedLinux/bsd/doc/manual/source/development/testing.md

 (gdb)
 ```

-One can debug the Nix invocation in all the usual ways.
+One can debug the Bsd invocation in all the usual ways.
-For example, enter `run` to start the Nix invocation.
+For example, enter `run` to start the Bsd invocation.

 ### Troubleshooting